-- A. In cases in which a complaint is filed against an undergraduate student for academic misconduct and the student's dean has requested an academic disciplinary hearing, the complaint will be forwarded to the Dean of Undergraduate Studies Students. - B. Upon receiving a complaint, the Dean of Undergraduate StudiesStudents shall promptly notify the student in writing that he or she has been accused of academic misconduct and that the student's dean has requested an academic disciplinary hearing.
+- A. In cases in which a complaint is filed against an undergraduate student for academic misconduct and the student's dean has requested an academic disciplinary hearing, the complaint will be forwarded to the Dean of Undergraduate StudiesStudents. - B. Upon receiving a complaint, the Dean of Undergraduate StudiesStudents shall promptly notify the student in writing that he or she has been accused of academic misconduct and that the student's dean has requested an academic disciplinary hearing.
 The student shall be required to meet with the Dean of Undergraduate StudiesStudents to discuss the alleged academic misconduct and review the academic disciplinary hearing process.
 The Dean of Undergraduate StudiesStudents also will inform the student of his or her right to contest the allegation before the University Academic Integrity Hearing Board as part of the academic disciplinary hearing process. - C. The student shall have ten class days to request an academic grievance hearing to contest an allegation of academic misconduct, including a penalty grade.
-If the University Academic Integrity Hearing Board and any subsequent appeals determine that the student did not commit academic misconduct, the student will not face any additional sanctions based on that charge. - D. In cases in which the student's dean has requested an academic disciplinary hearing for a complaint involving the violation of academic misconduct, the Dean of Undergraduate Studies Students will meet with the student to review the academic disciplinary process.
-At that meeting, the Dean of Undergraduate Studies Students will discuss the allegations and ask the student to select either a hearing conducted by the Dean of Undergraduate Studies Students or by the University Academic Integrity Hearing Board.
-If the student chooses to have a Board hearing, the Dean of Undergraduate Studies Students will forward the complaint to the chair of the University Academic Integrity Hearing Board.
-If the student requests a hearing with the Dean of Undergraduate Studies Students, the Dean of Undergraduate Studies Students will proceed with the hearing. - E. A student who admits his/her academic misconduct to the Dean of Undergraduate StudiesStudents -waives the right to a hearing to contest the allegation.
+If the University Academic Integrity Hearing Board and any subsequent appeals determine that the student did not commit academic misconduct, the student will not face any additional sanctions based on that charge. - D. In cases in which the student's dean has requested an academic disciplinary hearing for a complaint involving the violation of academic misconduct, the Dean of Undergraduate StudiesStudents will meet with the student to review the academic disciplinary process.
+At that meeting, the Dean of Undergraduate StudiesStudents will discuss the allegations and ask the student to select either a hearing conducted by the Dean of Undergraduate StudiesStudents or by the University Academic Integrity Hearing Board.
+If the student chooses to have a Board hearing, the Dean of Undergraduate StudiesStudents will forward the complaint to the chair of the University Academic Integrity Hearing Board.
+If the students will forward the complaint to the chair of the University Academic Integrity Hearing Board.
+If the students, the Dean of Undergraduate StudiesStudents, the Dean of Undergraduate StudiesStudents, the Dean of Undergraduate StudiesStudents will proceed with the hearing. - E. A student who admits his/her academic misconduct to the Dean of Undergraduate StudiesStudents -waives the right to a hearing to contest the allegation.
 In such a situation, the Dean of Undergraduate StudiesStudents shall impose an appropriate redress or sanction for the academic misconduct.
-The student may appeal the appropriateness of the sanction/redress imposed to the University Academic Appeal Board. - F. If a student fails to meet with the Dean of Undergraduate Studies Students when so required by this Article, the academic misconduct complaint will be referred to the University Academic Integrity Hearing Board.
+The student may appeal the appropriateness of the sanction/redress imposed to the University Academic Appeal Board. - F. If a student fails to meet with the Dean of Undergraduate StudiesStudents when so required by this Article, the academic misconduct complaint will be referred to the University Academic Integrity Hearing Board.
 (See also Integrity of Scholarship and Grades Policy and General Student Regulation 1.00: Protection of Scholarship and Grades.)